Last Updated: June 8th, 2022 by Aaron Gwynn

 The first is on Townsend Street between 5th and 6th.
 The second is near the UCSF Mission Bay campus around the intersection of 16th and 3rd.
 Both options would require you to walk about a mile.
 If you’re up for the walk, it’s definitely worth checking out.
-See the image below for their exact locations.

-scene.
+Parking is Available on Both Sides of Perry SpotHero allows you to purchase parking beforehand, practically mandatory in SanFran.
 They allow you to search for and reserve guaranteed parking spots ahead of time, which could be especially useful for Giants games.
 You can view where each parking garage or lot is located and how much it will cost, enabling you to select the most cost effective parking solution.
 You pay for parking ahead of time, they’ll email you a parking pass, and you can drive to the stadium with peace of mind.

 Check it out here or view all of their Giants parking options below: